smart-data-models/dataModel.WaterConsumption/WaterConsumptionObserved/doc/spec_IT.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'It has to be WaterConsumptionObserved.
-NGSI type'
+      description: It has to be WaterConsumptionObserved.
+NGSI type
       enum:
         - WaterConsumptionObserved
       type: string
       x-ngsi:
         type: Property
     waterConsumption:
-      description: 'The water meter reading.
-Note – this is total volume passed through the meter and is therefore a cumulative total at the time'
+      description: The water meter reading.
+Note – this is total volume passed through the meter and is therefore a cumulative total at the time
-      type: integer
+      type: number
       x-ngsi:
         type: Property
-        units: 'Cubic meters'
+        units: Cubic meters
+    waterType:
+      description: The type of water by water temperature.
+Utility bills distinguish hot water
+      enum:
+        - hotWater
+        - serviceWater
+      type: string
+      x-ngsi:
+        type: Property
   required:
     - id
     - type
   type: object
   x-derived-from: ""
   x-disclaimer: 'Redistribution and use in source and binary forms, with or without modification, are permitted  provided that the license conditions are met.
-Copyleft (c) 2021 Contributors to Smart Data Models Program'
+Copyleft (c) 2022 Contributors to Smart Data Models Program'
   x-license-url: https://github.com/smart-data-models/dataModel.WaterConsumption/blob/master/WaterConsumptionObserved/LICENSE.md
   x-model-schema: https://smart-data-models.github.io/dataModel.Waterconsumption/WaterconsumptionObserved/schema.json
   x-model-tags: ""
-  x-version: 0.0.1
+  x-version: 0.0.2
 ```
 </details>
 <!-- /60-ModelYaml -->